qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

    In case of error, a red cross appears along your commit.
 Simply click on it or on ``Details`` in the summary section at the bottom of the page to have details on the error.
-You'll need to fix any reported error or warning before your changes are committed in the repository.
+You'll need to fix any reported error or warning before your changes are merged with the repository.

     .. %ToDo: The FAQ could add information on Travis error and common fixes.

 #.
-Until your PR is merged with the main repo, you can add modifications to your
+Until your pull request is merged with the main repo, you can add modifications
-   proposal, either to improve your changes, to address requested modifications or to fix a build error.
-Checkout the ``Files changed`` tab in your pull request page and click the pencil next to the filename you want to modify.
+   to it, either to improve your changes, to address requested modifications or to fix a build error:

+   #.
+Checkout the ``Files changed`` tab in your pull request page
+   #.
+Click the pencil next to the filename you want to modify
+   #.
+Add your modifications and commit them as seen previously

-   Actually any new changes done to your branch is appended to your pull request.
+   Actually any changes done to your branch is appended to your pull request.
-   Hence, do it only if the change has anything to do with the issue you are fixing, otherwise create a new branch for those changes following the steps above.
+   Hence, do it only if the change has something to do with the issue you are fixing.
+   Otherwise create a new branch from ``master`` for those changes, as seen above.
 #.
 Once everything looks good to you and others, a committer can merge your branch
    with the main repo.
 Your contribution is validated.
 #.
 If you want, you can now delete the branch you used, to avoid having too many